Helichrysum (France) Essential Oil

 - Wild Grown

-About the Oil: Helichrysum essential oil is known as one of the best natural remedies for the skin by decreasing inflammation and regenerating cells.
+About the Oil: Helichrysum essential oil is considered by many as one of the best natural remedies for the skin by decreasing inflammation and regenerating cells in addition to a wide range of other benefits.
+Whether used topically or inhaled as part of aromatherapy, Helichrysum can benefit the skin, digestive system, nervous system and more.

 Drops per mlBlending Tips